LMS-Community/lms-server-repository/index.md

 ---

-## 💥⭐️💥 {{ page.dev }} - Development Build 💥⭐️💥
+## 💥⭐️💥 Lyrion Music Server {{ page.dev }} - Development Build 💥⭐️💥

 The `dev` version is where you'll find all the latest and greatest features.
+And it comes with the new name *Lyrion Music Server*.
 But as it's under development you might encounter bugs, or changing behaviour.
 Please only use this build if you're willing to deal with the occasional broken build!